MSALab-PKU/LoomVideo/README.md

 You can also specify a custom path via the `--ckpt_path` argument at inference time.

+> 💡 Stage 3 model weights are now available.
+Higher-performance post-trained weights will be released as soon as possible!

 # 🎬 Inference
 LoomVideo provides a unified inference script that supports **four generation tasks** through a single entry point.
 Each task is selected via the `--task` flag.